You can almost smell it; Change is coming to the Clinical Research enterprise!

 • Pushback from payers – The cost of drugs continues to increase, without commensurate improvements in outcomes

-• From protocol design, to selection of sites, the current system is broken and unsustainable – The cost and time to develop new drugs continues to increase at an alarming rate
+• From protocol design, to selection of sites, the current system is broken and unsustainable – The cost and time to develop new drugs continues to increase at an alarming rate.
+Furthermore, there are countless advantages to utilising advanced structural biology services for protein characterisation and molecular modelling, particularly when the aim is to refine drug-target interactions.
+The detailed structural insights provided can lead to more effective therapeutic strategies, unlocking potential pathways that might otherwise remain undiscovered.

 • Too much non-core data is being collected (Tufts Center, 2012), with the cost burden shouldered by sites – Protocols have become increasingly more complex